 After cancer treatment, troublesome menopausal symptoms are common for many women and include hot flushes, night sweats, loss of interest in sex, difficulty sleeping, fatigue and extreme vaginal dryness.Learn more

 Menopause symptoms after cancer - telehealth

-In future, eligible women attending the Menopause symptoms after cancer clinic will be able to speak with their doctor about the option of a Telehealth appointment.Learn more
+Eligible women attending the Menopause symptoms after cancer clinic will be able to speak with their doctor about the option of a future Telehealth appointment.Learn more

 Using telehealth is easy – patient videos